IemProg/ImageMinningCourse/README.md

     Accuracy on test:  86.06 %

 #### Resnet18
-We used a pretrained resnet model.
+We used a pretrained resnet18 model.

     Learning rates: 0.01
     Batch size: 64
     Epochs: 20
+    Total params: 11,689,512
     Interpretation of loss plot: We can clearly see that we are overfitting on the train data, as the train loss is increasing up to 99.86 % while the test loss stays the same.
 We could use a model that relies more on regularization.
     Accuracy on test: 90.27 %
 #### ViT (Vision Transfomer)
-SHORT DESCRIPTION: A novel method of using Transfomers for classification tasks.
+Description: A novel method of using Transfomers for classification tasks.

     Learning rates: 3e-5.
     Batch size:  64.